 Step 2: Consolidate Your Master Data

 Without merging records from numerous trustworthy sources, consolidation of master data is impossible.
-The good news is most cutting-edge master data management software is application agnostic and can store all corporate master data from every system in any diverse IT atmosphere, pertaining to customers, distributors, suppliers, websites, partners, products, assets, etc. In other words, it’s about bringing together every bit of data, existing in whichever source systems, from CRMs and ERPs to order management systems (OMS) and legacy systems.
+The good news is most cutting-edge mdm software is application agnostic and can store all corporate master data from every system in any diverse IT atmosphere, pertaining to customers, distributors, suppliers, websites, partners, products, assets, etc. In other words, it’s about bringing together every bit of data, existing in whichever source systems, from CRMs and ERPs to order management systems (OMS) and legacy systems.
 Consolidating data also helps eliminate duplicate or unwanted content, and maintain trackability.
 This helps make it clear what data is recorded and what information gets fed to the main repository.

 Step 3: Cleanse and Govern Your Master Data

 Cleansing involves the correction of errors, matching, standardization, and enhancing data.
 For instance, data cleansing functions can be created to apply simultaneous changes to data records and reduce physical effort.
 So, if you want to change ‘Co.’ (denoting company) mentioned in every record, to ‘Company,’ then a data cleansing function can be created to automatically apply this change in every record.